Code-With-Ram/DirStruct/README.md

 ## test.py
   It contains all classes,functions required for the operations.It is imported in main.py file

+# Time complexcity for each functions

+# traverse

+n - no of directory to traverse
+d - no of children in each directory while traversing

+O(nd)

+# create_directory

+n - no of directory to traverse
+d - no of children in each directory while traversing
+k - no of children in last directory after traversing
+O(nd) + o(k)

+# create_file

+n - no of directory to traverse
+d nd - no of children in each directory while traversing
+k - no of children in last directory after traversing
+O(nd) + o(k)

+# List

+n - no of directory to traverse
+d - no of children in each directory while traversing
+k - no of children in last directory in path after traversing

+O(nd) + o(k)

+# check_existence

+let T(n) be no of elementary operations performed by check()
+if d is no of children in each directory while traversing ,
+check() is called d no of times for each directory

+O(d)

+# Search

+#For traversing till path
+n - no of directory to traverse
+d - no of children in each directory while traversing

+O(nd)

+#for searching
+let T(n) be no of elementary operations performed by check()
+if k is no of children in each directory while traversing ,
+check() is called k no of times for each directory

+O(k)

+total = O(nd) + O(k)

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.